redblueteam/WinFIM.NET/README.md

 <b>#characteristics</b><p>
 The characteristics of this small application are:

--It will identify add / remove / modify of files and directories
+- It will identify add / remove / modify of files and directories
 - Monitoring scope could be easily customized
 - Path exclusion (e.g. sub-directory) could be configured
 - File extension could be configured (e.g. *.bak, *.tmp, *.log, *.mdf, *.ldf, *.xel, *. installlog)